 The six-month flowering season begins in the north in June and July on the vast outback plains of the Pilbara, Goldfields and Coral Coast where vibrant blooms contrast with pindan earth (red soil), rugged canyons and turquoise sea.

 By September, it will move south and reached Perth’s botanical gardens, nature reserves and national parks, culminating in October and November throughout the forests and coastal heaths of the South West.
-As you drive along the wildflower scenic drives, do factor in some rest-stops among the gorgeous blooms to alleviate the fatigue.
+As you drive along the wildflower scenic routes, do factor in some rest-stops among the gorgeous blooms to alleviate the fatigue.

 Here’s some important minder for wildflower enthusiasts – (a) Picking wildflowers is illegal and can attract a AUD$2000 fine. (b) Respect private property and do not trespass. (c) Protect canola crops and prevent the spread of disease by staying out of canola fields.